wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 == Installation ==

-Step 1.
-Upload "custom-share-buttons-with-floating-sidebar" folder to the `/wp-content/plugins/` directory
+Step 1.Dowanload the plugin and upload "custom-share-buttons-with-floating-sidebar" plugins file to plugin (`/wp-content/plugins/`) directory

 Step 2.
 Activate the plugin through the Plugins menu in WordPress